-The camera has undervoltage protection that is triggered if the input voltage drops below 10.5 VDC.
-It also has input overvoltage protection up to 25 VDC.
-See Section 6.8 on page 124 for more detailed information about input undervoltage and overvoltage protection.
+The camera has camera power undervoltage protection that is triggered if the voltage drops below 10.5 VDC.
+It also has camera power overvoltage protection up to 25 VDC.
+See Section 6.8 on page 145 for more detailed information about camera power undervoltage and overvoltage protection.

-Applying an input power voltage greater than 25 VDC can seriously damage the camera.
+Applying a camera power voltage greater than 25 VDC can seriously damage the camera.